 There’s something magical about lights during the holiday season.
 But with the majesty also comes added risk.
 Holiday lighting poses a real fire risk if not used safely.
-So, before you deck the halls, be sure to check out these holiday lights safety tips.
+So, before you deck the halls, be sure to check out these holiday lights safety tips or even these Thanksgiving cooking safety tips.

 - If you have a metallic Christmas tree, never put electric lights on it to avoid the risk of electric shock.